conartist6/potato-engine/packages/potato-engine-plugin-deflection/README.md

 ## Potato Engine Plugin: Magnetism

-This plugin creates the behavior that magnets (or sticky blocks) had in the game Kye.
+This plugin creates the behavior in Kye where round entities are capable of sliding past each other